-On the basis of this meta-analysis, we conclude that HGFs are instrumental to economic growth, in particular those HGFs that start growing rapidly when young and small.20 Recent evidence supports this conclusion.
-High growth potential Total Entrepreneurial Activity (TEA), measured according to the Global Entrepreneurship Monitor (GEM) study, is the sole form of entrepreneurship that has any explanatory effect on differing rates of economic growth across nations (Wong et al. 2005).21 The other three forms of entrepreneurship - overall TEA, necessity TEA and opportunity TEA - are found to have insignificant effects.22 Based on this and similar studies, Sternberg and Wennekers (2005, p.
+Activity (TEA), measured according to the Global Entrepreneurship Monitor (GEM) study, is the sole form of entrepreneurship that has any explanatory effect on differing rates of economic growth across nations (Wong et al., 2005).
+The other three forms of entrepreneurship - overall TEA, necessity TEA and opportunity TEA - are found to have insignificant effects.
+Based on this and similar studies, Sternberg and Wennekers (2005, p.
 200) conclude: "These findings may have important implications for entrepreneurship policy in highly developed economies.
 At least from an economic growth perspective, policy should focus primarily on potentially fast growing new firms and not on new enterprises in general."

-A similar conclusion is made by Bartelsman et al. (2005, pp. 387-388) when finding postentry growth of successful entrants to be much higher in the USA than in Europe.
-They suggest that this may indicate barriers to growth in Europe rather than barriers to entry: "The main difference between the USA and most European countries lays in post-entry employment growth amongst surviving firms. ...
-U.S. firms experience a major increase in employment during the initial years, while employment growth amongst surviving firms in Europe is much more modest.
-These observed differences in post-entry growth ... seem to indicate a greater degree of experimentation amongst entering firms in the USA."
-Interestingly, the U.S.
+A similar conclusion is made by Bartelsman et al. (2005, pp. 387-388) when finding post-entry growth of successful entrants to be much higher in the United States than in Europe.
+They suggest that this may indicate barriers to growth in Europe rather than barriers to entry: "The main difference between the USA and most European countries lays in post-entry employment growth amongst surviving firms. . . .
+US firms experience a major increase in employment during the initial years, while employment growth amongst surviving firms in Europe is much more modest.
+These observed differences in post-entry growth . . . seem to indicate a greater degree of experimentation amongst entering firms in the USA."
+Interestingly, the United States reports the largest share of entrepreneurs with high growth ambitions among rich countries according to the GEM study, while countries like Greece and Italy report the lowest (Bosma et al., 2008).